Sprixitite/RustyFmt/README.md

 # RustyFmt
-A zero-dependency rust-esque formatter for strings, written fully in Lua 5.1
+A zero-dependency rust-esque formatter for strings.
 Tested to be compatible with Lua 5.1 through 5.4

 # Examples